Map a voice

 Open to all staff and students.
 Admission is free, to reserve your placeor for more information please email firstname.lastname@example.org

 This project is a collaboration between King's College London's Department of Music and Department of Media and Computing & Rapid-Mix at Goldsmiths, University of London.
-It is supported by the Cultural Institute at King’s as part of the Early Career Researchers scheme.
+It is supported by the university's Culture team as part of the Early Career Researchers scheme.